 Affric Kintail Way (incl.
 GPX!)

-Traversing this trail from east to west is recommended.
-You will have the sun at your back for a good bit of the day, the ascent is much more gradual and Drumnadrochit & Cannich offer a greater opportunity for picking up supplies en route.
-Surfaces on the Affric Kintail Way are generally very good.
-Much of the route is on forest tracks but there are sections where it will be wet underfoot and quite rough.
-There is also a section on public road but there is a good verge.
-Glen Affric was part of the Clan Chisholm lands from the 15th to the mid 19th centuries.
-Life would have been hard, families depending mainly on subsistence farming on poor soil, for their survival.
+It is recommended to walk from east to west.
+You will have the sun at your back for a good bit of the day, the ascent is much more gradual and Drumnadrochit & Cannich offer a greater opportunity for picking up supplies.
+Surfaces are generally good.
+Much of the route is on forest tracks but there are potentially wet sections which might be quite rough.
+There is even a section on public road but the verge is ok.
+Glen Affric was once part of the Clan Chisholm lands from the 15th to the mid 19th centuries and it must have been a tough life with families depending mainly on subsistence farming on poor soil for their survival.
 From the 1780s many Highland glens saw the forced removal of men, women and children by their own Clan chiefs as the introduction of sheep was deemed a more economic use of the land.
-The folk of Clan Chisholm were particularly affected and, like many others throughout the Highlands, they were dispersed around the globe.
+Clan Chisholm was particularly affected and, like many others throughout the Highlands, they were dispersed around the globe.